sfc-gh-sdickson/SVG-Image-Gen/RULE_MODIFICATIONS_SUMMARY.md

 **Problem**: Gemini claimed to have reverted his changes but actually kept them.
 **Solution**: Verified and cleaned up all unauthorized modifications.

+### 5. Lack of Rollback Strategy
+**Problem**: No systematic way to rollback unauthorized changes or scope violations.
+**Solution**: Added git workflow and rollback procedures to the PDCA methodology.

 ## Rule Modifications Applied

 ### 1. Enhanced PDCA Development Methodology (`.cursor/rules/pdca-development-methodology.mdc`)